Jo Warner – Chair of Academy Council

 Assistant Director of Education for the Joint Education Team, Dioceses of Durham and Newcastle

-I am delighted to be the new Chair of Governors at Northern Saints Church of England Primary School.
+I am delighted to be the Chair of the Academy Council at Northern Saints Church of England Academy.

 I started teaching over thirty years ago, as a teacher in an inner-city primary school.
 I have been very fortunate to work as a headteacher of four schools in the North East – a region I was brought up in, and am very proud of.